 Other approaches to integrated watershed management include WWF's program for the adoption of better management practices in agriculture to reduce pollution, erosion and deforestation by promoting sustainable resource use.
 In the MAR more than 300,000 ha of land are devoted to commodity agriculture.
 Commodity producers are beginning to adhere to voluntary standards that increase environmental and social performance as well as market competitiveness, such as Bonsucro and Roundtable on Sustainable Palm Oil (RSPO).
 Bonsucro seeks to reduce social and environmental impacts of sugarcane production, while RSPO aims for the same in oil palm production.
 Currently, several of Honduras oil palm producers are preparing for RSPO certification while in Guatemala, the two producers located in the MAR ecoregion are RSPO certified.
 In 2014 and with the support of WWF-MAR, one sugar mill in Honduras became the first mill in Latin America to be Bonsucro certified.
-However, increased uptake of voluntary standards is missing and requires constant follow up.
+However, increased uptake of voluntary standards is missing and its potential for widespread adoption is limited.
+Additionally, maintaining certification is challenging and requires constant follow up.
 By supporting efforts towards certification and maintaining it once achieved, the project will support the sector towards an ample uptake of better practices that foster sustainable production in the MAR7.